3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 Now is a good time to use the include commands to bring the files into your system as you have the very basic requirements for the macros to run.

-Copy the code block below & paste it at the top of your `printer.cfg` file & then click the `Save & Restart` button to restart Klipper!
+Copy the code block below & paste it at the top of your `printer.cfg` file!

 >[!IMPORTANT]
 >It is vitally important that you have the `demon_vars.cfg` file & `[save_variables]` section in-place before you include these files, If you used the new SSH installer it will have been placed for you.
 You can jump back to [here](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#define-save-variables-section) to confirm you did the step for the `[save_variables]` section, there is even a SSH command to manually place the `demon_vars.cfg` file if you need it.